 Ad Fontes Media rates Army Times in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Army Times is an independent news organization focused on providing information for U.S. Army soldiers and their families.
-Topics include benefits and pay, health care, education and training.
+Topics include benefits and pay, Pentagon, education and transition.
 Founded in 1940, Army Times is part of Sightline Media Group, based in Virginia, and is owned by Regent.
 In addition to a bimonthly newspaper and website, Army Times publishes newsletters, videos and podcasts.
-The website records approximately 1.5 million visits per month.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.